Will block five entry points to Delhi, say farmers, call Burari protest site ‘open jail’

 Union Home Secretary writes to farmers organisations

-Meanwhile, the Centre continued making appeals to the farmers to shift at the designated spot and said a high-level team of Union ministers is ready to hold talks with them at the capital’s Vigyan Bhavan once they move there, reported PTI.
+Meanwhile, the Centre continued making appeals to the farmers to shift to Burari and said a high-level team of Union ministers is ready to hold talks with them at the capital’s Vigyan Bhavan once they move there, reported PTI.

 In a letter to 32 farmers organisations, Union Home Secretary Ajay Kumar Bhalla cited the cold temperatures and the Covid-19 outbreak, and said the farmers should move to the Burari ground where adequate facilities have been made for them.